The Challenge

 Disrupting Philadelphia’s low-literacy cycle

-Two-thirds of Philadelphia third graders score below proficiency on state reading tests.
+In 2023, 68.8% of Philadelphia third graders scored below proficiency on state reading tests.
 Struggling young readers, statistics suggest, will grow into low-literate adults who are likely to be living below the poverty line.
 So are their children: thirty-eight percent of Philadelphia’s children live in poverty.
 In turn, poor children attend under-resourced schools, and the history is repeated.

 Our program is ideally situated to interrupt this history.